 How to Make a Greek Chicken Marinade

-This recipe plus my other easy chicken marinade recipes are all super versatile.
+This recipe plus my other chicken marinades are all super versatile.
 Here is a quick run down how to make it!

 Make the marinade: In a medium bowl, add chicken marinade ingredients of olive oil, lemon juice, oregano, rosemary, garlic, salt and pepper.
 Whisk with a fork.